Fire Safety and Fire Prevention

 - Never store propane indoors.

-- Keep workshop area clean and remove garbage, wood shavings and oily rags on a regular basis.
+- Keep workshop areas clean and remove garbage, wood shavings and oily rags on a regular basis.

-It’s essential to adopt habits that help prevent fire.
+It’s essential to adopt habits that help with fire safety and fire prevention.
 And it’s equally important to know what to do should a fire break out in your home.

 - Never leave a stove unattended.
 This is one of the most common causes of fire.
 It’s easy to get distracted, so use a timer to remind you that you need to turn off your stove or oven.